Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

-\figmarginN{fig:PolarityProofCase2abcd}{Odd number of points in $\p{i}{a} \cap \OO{a}$}{figures/PolarityProofCase2abcd.pdf} As the number of points from $\OO{i}$ in $V \cup W$ is odd, and the only point in $V$ from $\OO{i}$ is $k$, there is an even number of points from $\OO{i}$ in $W$.
-Since $i$ and $k$ belong to the same orbit, there is an even number of points from any particular orbit in $W$ (as a consequence of applying Property~\ref{prp:FeasibleSplitsBalanced} to each pair of consecutive points of $\OO{i}$ inside $W$).
+\fig{fig:PolarityProofCase2abcd}{Odd number of points in $\p{i}{a} \cap \OO{a}$.}{figures/PolarityProofCase2abcd.pdf} As the number of points from $\OO{i}$ in $V \cup W$ is odd, and the only point in $V$ from $\OO{i}$ is $k$, there is an even number of points from $\OO{i}$ in $W$.
+Since $i$ and $k$ belong to the same orbit, there is an even number of points from any particular orbit in $W$ (as a consequence of applying Proposition~\ref{prp:FeasibleSplitsBalanced} to each pair of consecutive points of $\OO{i}$ inside $W$).
 As there is an odd number of points in $\p{i}{a} \cap \OO{a}$, there is an even number of points in $\p{a}{k-1} \cap \OO{a}$, so at least one of them with a color different from $a$ must be matched with a point outside of $W$.
-Let $c$ be the first such point in $\p{a}{k-1}$, see Figure~\ref{fig:PolarityProofCase2abcd}.
+Let $c$ be the first such point in $\p{a}{k-1}$ (observed in the positive direction around $\mathcal P$, starting from $a$), see Figure~\ref{fig:PolarityProofCase2abcd}.
 The way we chose $a$ implies that $c$ cannot be matched to some point in $U$, so it must be matched to a point in $V$, let us call it $d$.

 Let us denote the set $\p{a}{c} \setminus \{a,c\}$ by $Y$.
 The choice of $a$ guarantees that no point in $Y$ is matched to a point in $U$.
-Points $a$ and $c$ belong to the same orbit, so by Property~\ref{prp:FeasibleSplitsBalanced} there is an even number of points from any particular orbit in $Y$.
+Points $a$ and $c$ belong to the same orbit, so by Proposition~\ref{prp:FeasibleSplitsBalanced} there is an even number of points from any particular orbit in $Y$.
 Hence, if there is a point $g_1$ in $Y$ matched to a point $h_1$ in $V$, then there must be another matched pair $(g_2,h_2)$ from the same orbit such that $g_2 \in Y$, $h_2 \in V$, and $g_1$ and $g_2$ have different colors.
 We modify the matching by replacing $(g_1,h_1)$, $(g_2,h_2)$ and all the matched pairs between them with a matching $M_g$ of points in $\p{g_1}{g_2}$, and a matching $M_h$ of points in $\p{h_1}{h_2}$.
-This is again possible by Property~\ref{prp:FeasibleSplitsBalanced} and Lemma~\ref{lem:MatchingAlwaysPossible}.
+This is again possible by Proposition~\ref{prp:FeasibleSplitsBalanced} and Lemma~\ref{lem:MatchingAlwaysPossible}.
 Matchings $M_g$ and $M_h$ are fully contained in $W$ and $V$, respectively, so no matched pair of theirs is at a distance greater than $|v_iv_j|$, and the newly obtained matching is optimal as well.
-By iteratively applying this modification we can eliminate all matched pairs between $Y$ and $V$, so that finally there is no matched pairs going out from $Y$, meaning no matched pair crosses either $(a,c)$ or $(b,d)$. \NTODO{Add picture.}
+By iteratively applying this modification we can eliminate all matched pairs between $Y$ and $V$, so that finally there is no matched pairs going out from $Y$, meaning no matched pair crosses either $(a,c)$ or $(b,d)$.

 We are now free to ``swap'' the matched pairs between points $a$, $b$, $c$, and $d$, by replacing $(a,b)$ and $(c,d)$ with $(a,c)$ and $(b,d)$, because no other matched pair can possibly cross the newly formed pairs.
 We need to show that this swap does not increase the value of the matching.
 The pair $(a,c)$ cannot increase the matching value because $a$ and $c$ are both in $W$, so their distance is at most $|v_iv_j|$.
 To show that the pair $(b,d)$ also does not increase the value of the matching, we consider two cases based on the position of the point $d$.